Answers to the most frequently asked vitalsbridge questions

 Q: My monitor came with a cable that connects from the monitor to an invasive blood pressure transducer.
 However, it does not fit the invasive blood pressure cables or connections on the VitalsBridge.
 How do I find the right connector?

-A: You may purchase the proper invasive blood pressure transducer cable from www.vitalsbridge.com
+A: You may purchase the proper invasive blood pressure transducer cable by calling 801-484-3820.

 Q: How do I simulate a pulmonary-capillary wedge pressure with the VitalsBridge?

-A: This feature is available through the VitalsBridge software user-interface, but checking on the pulmonary-capillary wedge pressure checkbox.
+A: This feature is available through the VitalsBridge software user-interface by checking on the pulmonary-capillary wedge pressure checkbox.

 Q: My monitor came with a cable that connects from the monitor to a temperature probe; however, it does not fit the short, white, temperature cables that connect to the VitalsBridge.
 How do I find the right connector?